 - Assistive devices and home renovation, if they were permanently disabled during their final days

 If your loved one recovered such damages prior to their death, you may not be eligible to sue for them.
 If, however, your loved one did not file a lawsuit on their own behalf, you can seek such damages now.
+This is in addition to funeral expenses, such as the cost of:

 Your loved one is not the only one who has suffered from their death.
 You and their other surviving relatives have had to cope with the emotional pain of grief, bereavement, and the loss of their companionship.
 These factors can also influence how much you recover in wrongful death damages.